alexspeller/ember-query/README.md

   // setupController is only called when params change and this route
   // is the current child route (not a parent of the current state)
+  // Query params are passed as the third argument to this hook now
   setupController: function(controller, context, params) {
     controller.set('page', params.page);
+  },

+  // query params are passed as the second argument to the model hook
+  // in case you need to use them to affect the model
+  model: function(params, queryParams) {
+    page = queryParams.page || 1;
+    return MyApp.Things.find({page: page});
   }
 });